 You get the story of how the hard work of these two brothers becomes an international company known for high quality workwear, here….

-The two brothers grows up in Asnæs Stationsby, where they are taught by their father, who works as a Commis.
+The two brothers grow up in Asnæs Stationsby, where they are taught by their father, who works as a Commis.
 A good business sense appeared early, but unfortunately the brothers had no interest for canned goods and food.
-The brothers saw their change to create something new and change the world through the new rubberized textile that emerged in the 1930s.
+The brothers saw their chance to create something new and change the world through the new rubberized textile that emerged in the 1930s.

 “It will always rain, so proper rainwear is needed” – Aage Holger Rasmussen

-The skilled merchant sons quickly found out that quality could pay off.
+The skilled merchants sons quickly found out that quality could pay off.

 Aage Holger and Hans Frederik conducted the company in the best way and the small workwear factory grew out of its original buildings.

 Aage Holger moved Viking Rubber Company to Charlottenlund, where the possibilities for production were greater, while Hans Frederik stayed with the family og partially signed out of the company.
 The move resulted in recruitment of both seamstresses and office assistants, and the company had at this point around 25 employees.

 On Kigkurren 6-8 the company experienced several thefts.
 Whether the thieves were looking for quality rainwear or money are not known.

 In 1975 Svend Aage Andersen, a sailor, real estatebroker and stockbroker from Odense, drove to Faaborg to by a windmill.
 On his way down to Faaborg his friend mentioned, that there was a rainwear factory in town, that they could look at.
 Svend Aage, who had been at sea since the age of 13, could not resist!
 He drove to the company and saw its potential;

 “This company has potential to be something big” – Svend Aage Andersen